Swimmers frequently ask us about training hints!

 A CSA approved Channel Swimming Coaching Service.
-Carol (American) is a retired Marathon Competitive swimmer.
-She has coached numerous successful (100%) English Channel crossings since 1985.
-Carol is based in Northern California between San Francisco and Lake Tahoe and has been approved for anyone wanting to do their 6-hour swims with her.
+Carol (American) is a retired Marathon Competitive swimmer and past USA National Team Coach and swimmer.
+She guides your training for the Channel and accompanies/crews for her swimmers.
+She has coached numerous successful English Channel crossings since 1985.
+Carol is based in Northern California between San Francisco and Lake Tahoe (Sacramento).
+Contact her for more information.

 Home phone: (916) 729-7644

 A CSA approved Channel Swimming coach, Craig Lewin is an experienced marathon swimmer.
 He is the founder and head coach of Endurance Swimming, an open water swim program focusing on endurance training and cold-water acclimation.
 With the completion of his English Channel solo in 2020, he has achieved the Triple Crown of Open Water Swimming along with numerous long-distance swims to his credit.

 As an approved CSA Swimming Coach, with over ten years of coaching experience, Craig works with swimmers of all levels.
 He has coached swimmers for a variety of marathon swims, including the English Channel.
 He has experience as both crew and as a support swimmer.